Operation Silver Fox: Aftermath

 This grave at the "Memorial for the Defenders of the Soviet Arctic" on the Litsa River symbolizes the savagery of a four-year long Arctic stalemate.

-Operation Silver Fox did not achieved its sophisticated goals.
+Operation Silver Fox did not achieve its sophisticated goals.
 During the operation the Germans and Finns had taken some ground at both fronts, but overall the operation failed in terms of its strategic intentions, as neither Murmansk nor the Murmansk railway at Kandalaksha were captured.
 The closest the German-Finnish force came to disrupting the Murmansk railway was east of Kestenga, where they were about 20 km away from it, while Dietl's force in the north did not even come close to approaching Murmansk.
 The German forces, especially the SS-troops, were unsuited, ill-trained, and unprepared for Arctic warfare and therefore made little progress while suffering heavy casualties.
 On the other hand, Finnish units, especially the 6th Division of the III Finnish Corps, made good progress and inflicted heavy casualties on the Soviet forces.

 The failure of Silver Fox had a significant impact on the course of the war in the east.
 Murmansk was a major base for the Soviet Northern Fleet and it was also together with Arkhangelsk the main destination for Allied aid shipped to the Soviet Union.
 British convoys had been traveling to Murmansk since the summer at the onset of the Soviet-German war, and with the entry of the United States into the war in December 1941, the influx of Western Allied aid increased massively.
 The United States enacted the Lend-Lease pact in which they vowed to supply the Soviet Union with large quantities of food, oil, and war materiel.
 One quarter of this aid was delivered via Murmansk.
 This included large amounts of raw materials, such as aluminium, as well as large quantities of manufactured military goods, including 5,218 tanks, 7,411 aircraft, 4,932 anti-tank guns, 473 million rounds of ammunition and various sea vessels.
 Those supplies benefited the Soviets significantly and contributed to their resistance.

 For the remainder of the war the Arctic front remained stable.
 The German High Command did not regard it as an important theater and therefore refrained from transferring the substantial reinforcements needed for a renewal of the offensive.
 The Finns likewise were not interested in continuing the offensive on their own as they did not want to antagonize the Western Allies further.
 In September 1944, the Finns signed the Moscow Armistice with the Soviet Union and had to give up all their territorial conquests.
 German forces subsequently retreated from Central Finland to Petsamo and Norway.
 In October 1944, the Red Army conducted the Petsamo-Kirkenes Operation and achieved a decisive victory over the German forces in the Arctic by completely expelling them from Finland.